Meon Valley Railway: Background

 By the last decade of the nineteenth century, the railway map of Great Britain was already mature, and there were few gaps waiting to be filled by speculators.
 In 1852 the London and South Western Railway had reached Alton, from Brookwood on the London to Southampton main line, and the Mid-Hants Railway was opened in 1865, continuing from Alton to Winchester.
 There were a number of proposals for railways in the Meon Valley in the middle and late 19th century; its south-westerly orientation suggested a direct line to an area west of Portsmouth, but successive schemes came to nothing.

 Nevertheless in 1895 a line was promoted to connect the Great Western Railway at Basingstoke to Portsmouth, in part using the Meon Valley.
 The agricultural district through which it was to run was not prosperous, and the northern part of the area is rather poor for farming, but the promoters urged the idea of national defence, requiring rapid connection with Portsmouth in the event of war.
 The cost of the line would be £2,000,000.

 The incumbent railways at Portsmouth were the London and South Western Railway and the London, Brighton and South Coast Railway (LBSCR).
 These companies had established main line connections between London and Portsmouth, and after a period of intense mutual hostility, had formed a working arrangement that suited them and which they did not want to have disturbed.
 A line that would give the Great Western Railway access to Portsmouth was greatly undesirable to them.
-There are conflicting reports whether the GWR actively encouraged the proposals, but in any case the Parliamentary Bill failed in the House of Lords on the grounds that the scheme was too costly in relation to its benefit.
+There are conflicting reports whether the GWR actively encouraged the proposals, but in any case the parliamentary bill failed in the House of Lords on the grounds that the scheme was too costly in relation to its benefit.

 Nevertheless, fearing that a modified scheme might soon be put forward by some party supporting the GWR, the LSWR responded by undertaking to connect Alton with Basingstoke and Fareham.
-As part of the measures to fulfil that, the Basingstoke and Alton Light Railway was built under the Light Railways Act 1896, obtaining a Light Railway Order in 1897 and opening on 1 June 1901.
+As part of the measures to fulfil that, the Basingstoke and Alton Light Railway was built under the Light Railways Act 1896, obtaining the Basingstoke and Alton Light Railway Order 1897 and opening on 1 June 1901.